Common adder

 Vipère péliade

-They live in a variety of habitats that include: chalky downs, rocky hillsides, moors, sandy heaths, meadows, rough commons, edges of woods, sunny glades, clearings, scrub-land and they can also be found in salt marshland but are not found in the warmer parts of France.
-It is likely that their range is decreasing with climate change.
-The common adder, like most other vipers, is Ovoviviparous .
-Females breed once every two or three years giving birth in late summer to early autumn producing between 3 and 20 young.
+this includes chalky downs, rocky hillsides, moors, sandy heaths, meadows, rough commons, edges of woods, sunny glades, clearings, scrub-land.
+They can also be found in salt marshland but are not to be found in the warmer parts of France and as such it is likely that their range is decreasing with climate change.

-Prey, which is sought at dawn and dusk as a general rule, consists of small mammals, birds, amphibians and lizards.
-Unlike other vipers it is a good swimmer and often takes to the water.
+Prey, which is sought at dawn and dusk as a general rule, consists of small mammals, birds, amphibians, insects and lizards.
+Unlike other vipers they are good swimmers and often takes to the water.

-Adders are not usually aggressive, tending to be rather timid and biting only when cornered or alarmed.
-People are generally bitten only after stepping on them or attempting to pick them up.
-They will usually disappear into the undergrowth at any hint of any danger but can often return to the same favoured spot.
+tending to be rather timid and biting only when cornered or alarmed and as such people are generally only bitten after stepping on them or attempting to pick them up.
+They will usually disappear into the undergrowth at any hint of danger but can often return to the same favoured spot.

 It's probable that the Common Adders range is less than shown on this map and will be increasingly rare in some places.
-As with all snakes a fully protected species in France and in overall decline
+There have been severe declines in their numbers with them being elevated to the status of endangered in some French regions where they were once relatively common.